 The Extended Family Program:

-- is an alternative to foster care,
+- is an alternative to foster care

-- builds on the strengths of your family and community, and
+- builds on the strengths of your family and community

-- can give your children's care providers financial help and other support services.
+- can give your children's care providers financial help and other support services

-Not everyone is eligible for the program:
+Not everyone qualifies (is accepted) for the program.

 Extended Family Program agreements